-These dates are subject to change at the discretion of the relevant Agency Procurement office.
+These dates are subject to change at the discretion of the Agency Procurement office.
+Dates indicated in Application Evaluation, Preliminary Awards and Finalize Agreements are estimates only and may be subject to change without necessitating an amendment to the RFA.